openharmony/docs/docs-en/contribute/OpenHarmony-JavaScript-coding-style-guide.md

 #### Rule 3.9 Use the `Object.getPrototypeOf` function instead of `_proto_`

-**Note:** ES5 introduces the `Object.getPrototypeOf' function as the standard API for obtaining object prototypes, but a large number of JavaScript engines have long used a special `proto' attribute to achieve the same purpose.
-However, `proto' is essentially an internal attribute rather than a formal external API.
+**Note:** ES5 introduces the `Object.getPrototypeOf` function as the standard API for obtaining object prototypes, but a large number of JavaScript engines have long used a special `proto' attribute to achieve the same purpose.
+However, `proto` is essentially an internal attribute rather than a formal external API.
 Currently, this attribute must be deployed in browsers, but not in other running environments.
 Therefore, this attribute is not fully compatible.
 For example, objects with null prototypes are handled differently in different environments.

 ```javascript
 var empty = Object.create(null);